Piecewise Functions With Absolute Values

 The concepts explored so far form the foundation for tackling more complex scenarios.
 Let's explore some advanced techniques:

-1. Composition of Piecewise Functions with Absolute Values: You can create more intricate functions by composing piecewise functions with absolute values.
+1. Composition of Piecewise Functions with Absolute Values: You can create more layered functions by composing piecewise functions with absolute values.
 This involves substituting one piecewise function into another.
 Graphing these composite functions requires a thorough understanding of interval analysis and absolute value transformations.

 2. Applications in Real-World Problems: Piecewise functions with absolute values are surprisingly prevalent in real-world applications.
 They are often used to model situations with different rules or constraints depending on the input value.
 Examples include: